 After you have written a host file, you can start up the master pvmd3(1) daemon by passing it the host file as an argument.
 You must specify the appropriate path for pvmd3(1).
-On a Silicon Graphics or Cray Research system, for example, you can enter one of the following:
+On a Silicon Graphics system, for example, you can enter one of the following: